 Founded in 1949, the Aspen Music Festival and School is regarded as one of the top classical music festivals in the United States, noted both for its concert programming and its musical training of mostly young-adult music students.
-The typical eight-week summer season includes more than 300 classical music events—including concerts by five orchestras, solo and chamber music performances, fully staged opera productions, master classes, lectures, and children’s programming—and brings in 70,000 audience members.
-In the winter, the AMFS presents a small series of recitals and Metropolitan Opera Live in HD screenings.
+The typical eight-week summer season includes more than 300 classical music events—including concerts by four orchestras, solo and chamber music performances, fully staged opera productions, master classes, lectures, and children’s programming—and brings in 100,000 audience members.
+In the winter, the AMFS presents a small series of recitals and music education programs for local youth and families.

 The Aspen Music Festival and School was originally founded in 1949 by Chicago businessman Walter Paepcke and Elizabeth Paepcke as a two-week bicentennial celebration of the 18th-century German writer Johann Wolgang von Goethe.
 The event, which included both intellectual forums and musical performances, was such a success that it led to the formation of both the Aspen Institute and the Aspen Music Festival and School.

 In the summers that followed, the participating musicians returned, bringing their music students, and the foundation was set for the AMFS as it is known today.
 In 1951, the School enrolled its first official class, with 183 music students.
 That same year, Igor Stravinsky became the first conductor to present his own works with the Festival.